DistrictOfJoban/Logregator/README.md

 # Logregator
-A Fabric mod that forwards configured Minecraft and MTR Mod logging Events to a Discord Webhook.
+A Fabric mod that forwards configured Minecraft and optionally MTR Mod logging Events to a Discord Webhook.
 This is designed to be used in The District of Joban, but may be used on other server as well.
 Heavily work in progress.